DigitalState/Core/src/Ds/Component/Security/Bridge/Symfony/Bundle/Resources/documentation/acl/accesses.md

 }
 ```

-An access card indirectly assigned to a staff member via a role:
+__An access card indirectly assigned to a staff member via a role__

 ```
 {